 This feature can be used to determine if a 4-wire fan is directly connected to a PWM output.
 This feature does not work for 3-wire fans.
-To detect whether a 4-wire fan is connected directly to a PWM output, the following steps must be performed in this order:
+To detect whether a 4-wire fan is connected directly to a PWM output, the following must be performed in this order:

-- 1. Drive the appropriate PWM outputs to 100% duty cycle. - 2.
-Set Bit 0 of Configuration Register 2 (0x73). - 3.
+- Drive the appropriate PWM outputs to 100% duty cycle. - 2.
+Set bit 0 of Configuration Register 2 (0x73). - 3.
 Wait 5 ms. - 4.
-Program the fans to run at a different speed if necessary. - Read the state of Bits [3:1] of Configuration Register 2 (0x73).
+Program the fans to run at a different speed if necessary. - 5.
+Read the state of bits <3:1> of Configuration Register 2 (0x73).
 The state of these bits reflects whether a 4-wire fan is directly connected to the PWM output.

-As the detection time only takes 5 ms, programming the PWM outputs to 100% and then back to their normal speed is not noticeable in most cases.
+As the detection time only takes 5ms, programming the PWM outputs to 100% and then back to its normal speed is not noticeable in most cases.